--Specialist seminars in cutting edge technical software (Including: Rhino Python Scripting, Grasshopper, Computational Fluid Dynamics, Autodesk Maya)
+-Specialist seminars in cutting edge technical software (Including: Rhino Python Scripting, Grasshopper, Processing, Autodesk Maya)

 1) You can make an application by completing the online application found under ‘Links and Downloads’ on the AA Visiting School page.
 If you are not able to make an online application, email firstname.lastname@example.org for instructions to pay by bank transfer.